Beastie Boys seek $2 million from Monster for copyright infringement

 Monster has asked jurors to award the band no more than $125,000.

-The lawsuit, filed in August 2012, centres on a video promoting an annual snowboarding competition the company organises and sponsors in Canada called "Ruckus in the Rockies."
+The lawsuit, filed in August 2012, centers on a video promoting an annual snowboarding competition the company organizes and sponsors in Canada called "Ruckus in the Rockies."

 The video, posted on Monster's YouTube channel, featured the competition and an after-party attended by DJs, including Z-Trip.
 It included a remix by Z-Trip of Beastie Boys songs, including "Sabotage" and "Make Some Noise."